AoTTG-R/Mocha/README.md

-# mocha
+# Mocha
-AoTTG-R's modified version of AoTTG v.01042015
+A modified version of AoTTG(01042015) meant to improve on what Feng provided.